CryptoMaN-Rahul/dbms-project-sem-5/README.md

    Your project files should now be accessible at `http://localhost/dbproj/`.

-TO ACCESS TYPE - http://localhost/dbproj/Register1.php      -->  in your browser  , apache and phmyadmin should be running `XAMPP`
+TO ACCESS TYPE - http://localhost/dbproj/Register1.php      -->  in your browser  , apache and phmyadmin should be running in `XAMPP`